AbsaOSS/enceladus/_docs/2.0.0/usage/schema.md

 | `i`                                        | Microsecond                                      | 111, 321001                            |
 | `n`<sup>[*](#parsing-star)</sup>           | Nanosecond                                       | 999, 542113879                         |

-<a name="parsing-star" />"\* While _nanoseconds_ designation is supported on input, it's not supported in storage or further usage.
+<a id="parsing-star" />\* While _nanoseconds_ designation is supported on input, it's not supported in storage or further usage.
 So any
    value behind microseconds precision will be truncated.

 **NB!** Spark uses US Locale and because on-the-fly conversion would be complicated, at the moment we stick to this